lguez/Ml2pl/README.md

 The interpolation is linear in logarithm of pressure.
 The input variables depend on longitude, latitude, vertical level and time.
-There is no constraint on the dimensions.
+There is no constraint on dimension names nor dimensions lengths.

 At given longitude, latitude and time, if a target pressure level is lower than the lower bound of the input pressure field, then variables